WolfGangS/SL-External-Editor/README.md

 This Extension is designed to integrate vscode better as the external editor for Second Life

+## Setup

+I suggest that you chose a folder on your system to hold all your sl projects, without better support in the SL viewer directly it is difficult to manage multiple, though nothing is stopping you from having as many editors open as you like

+Setting the external editor config in the viewer to something like this..

+- Windows:
+  `"C:\Users\<user>\AppData\Local\Programs\Microsoft VS Code\Code.exe" "C:\Users\<user>\projects\sl\scripts" "%s"`
+- Mac: `/opt/homebrew/bin/code -r "/Users/<user>/projects/sl/scripting" "%s"`
+- Linux: `/usr/bin/code "/home/<user>/projects/sl/scripting" "%s"`

+After that you should be good to go, though I would advise looking through the config options below, and trying the hint system.

 ## Features

 Detects saves to recognized file extensions, and matches them to files that the